We missed this last week, you may have too - Steven

-Sherlock will return for a third series next year.
+Sherlock to return for third series

-Moffat told BBC News there was "no guarantee we'll be bringing him back", of course those who know how
+Ahead of series two, co-creator Steven Moffat told BBC News there was "no guarantee we'll be bringing him back", of course those who know how Moffat works, and weren't fooled! :)

-Moffat wrote on Twitter "Of course there's going to be a third series - it was commissioned at the same time as the second.
+Last on Sunday night, Moffat wrote on Twitter "Of course there's going to be a third series - it was commissioned at the same time as the second.
 Gotcha!".
+Moffat's co-creator Mark Gatiss also wrote on Twitter "Gotcha!
+And of course there'll be a third series!" - But who do they think they "got", not the hardcore fans!

 Sherlock series three will be on our screens early 2013.